Whether you're a buyer, seller or voyeur, the web’s a goldmine of info to interrogate any property.

 It's possible to pick up repossessed or distressed-sale properties below market price.
 For those willing to put work in on research and repairs, these can represent some of the best buys on the market.

 For a full guide to how it works and how to find bargains, read Buying Repossessions.

 CHECK OUT THE DIFFERENT MORTGAGE SCHEMES

-Whether you're a struggling first-time buyer or just trying to move up the housing ladder, there are various Government sponsored mortgages schemes that may be able to help you.
+Whether you're a struggling first-time buyer or just trying to move up the housing ladder, there are various Government-sponsored mortgages schemes that may be able to help.

-The mortgage scheme guide includes information on Help to Buy, NewBuy, shared ownership, 95% mortgages and more.
-This isn’t like buying a property down the normal route, there are certain rules and restrictions, so buying normally may still work out the best option for you.
+The Mortgage Schemes guide includes information on Help to Buy, NewBuy, shared ownership, 95% mortgages and more.
+This isn’t like buying a property down the normal route, as there are certain rules and restrictions, so buying normally may still be the best option for you.

 REmember Property isn’t as safe as houses